Acute Pyelonephritis

-Send MSU for culture and sensitivity in all cases prior to the patient starting the antibiotic.
+Send MSU for culture and sensitivity in all cases prior to the patient starting an antibiotic.
+Empirical antibiotic choice should be tailored based on previous results (if available).

-• Pain in the loin which radiates to the iliac fossa and suprapubic area.
+• Flank pain which radiates to the iliac fossa and suprapubic area.

 • Sudden onset general systemic disturbance with fever, rigors, vomiting.